Krpa/SPOJ-utils/README.md

 Current goal is to make this program serve as a todo list manager.
 It should be able to do instructions such as add, delete, list and similar.
-When it's done, I would like to add more features, such as backing up all solutions, making interesting statistics and other.
+When it's done, I would like to add more features, such as backing up all solutions, making interesting statistics, integrate it with dropbox and others.

 init.txt
 ==========